AAbouZaid/kubernetes-the-hard-way-vagrant/README.md

 ```
 vagrant destroy -f   # remove previous setup
-./scripts/setup      # takes about 5 minutes or more
+sudo ./scripts/setup      # takes about 5 minutes or more
 [...]
 ```